Raghnar/PairingVibration/README.md

 # PairingVibration
-Code for the calculation of Pairing Vibration with phenomenological Random Phase Approximation (RPA)
+Code for the calculation of Pairing Vibration with phenomenological Random Phase Approximation (RPA).
+Eventually reads the Atomic Mass Evaluation Database for an automatic usage.

-Andrea Idini
+Code is not (and never will be) complete, releasing as process, not as product.
+For suggestions, contact me.

+Andrea Idini, Univ. of Surrey

 ##How to Run:
 Use Makefile to compile.
-Change nucleus and proton/neutron vibration in Input\_WS.in, the program will scan the Atomic Mass Evaluation 2012 for masses and enjoy the rest.
+Change nucleus and proton/neutron vibration in Input\_WS.in.

+If you use the option 2, the program will scan the Atomic Mass Evaluation 2012 for masses and fix nuclear levels with a standard Bohr and Mottelson Wood Saxon, enjoy the rest.

+If you use the option 1, you can specify levels and other inputs following the format in the example.

 ##Output: